Prof. Dr. Karin Ingold

 In August 2011, the Institute of Political Science (IPW) at the University of Bern installed the Assistant Professorship of Policy Analysis and Environmental Governance (PEGO).
 This Chair was founded as a result of a fruitful collaboration between the IPW and the EAWAG (the Swiss Federal Institute of Aquatic Science and Technology).
 Since the beginning of this Assistant Professorship, Karin Ingold took the lead in this new research group.
 She is a political scientist and focuses her research and lectures on the analysis of policy processes, and instrument design.
 Karin Ingold has a particular interest in issues relating to natural resource management, water, energy and climate policy.
 PEGO is also affiliated to the Oeschger Centre for Climate Change research.

 On April 1st 2012, the Assistant Professorship started its first SNF funded research project entitled “How to explain Instrument Selection in Complex Policy Processes”.
-Since March 1st 2012, Philip Leifeld works a post-doc and senior researcher at the EAWAG and is affiliated as a researcher and lecturer to the Assistant Professorship of Policy Analysis and Environmental Governance (PEGO).
-September 1st Manuel Fischer and Eva Lieberherr started as Post Docs at PEGO.
+Florence Metz will accomplish her Ph.D within this project.
+Manuel Fischer, Philip Leifeld, Eva Liebherr and Nadja Kunz work as post-docs and senior researchers at the EAWAG and are affiliated as researchers and lecturers to the Assistant Professorship of Policy Analysis and Environmental Governance (PEGO).

 Policy Analysis, Policy Process Theory, Instrument Design, Environmental Policy, Application of Social Network Analysis